-If PWR is set to OFF, i.e. power output is disabled, move cursor to PWR.
-Press ENTER (sect.
-6.1 - [9]) and label will switch to ON, i.e. power output is enabled.
+In the same menu, ensure that power limiting is disabled: if PWR is set to OFF, i.e. power output is disabled, move cursor to PWR.
+Press ENTER and label will switch to ON, i.e. power output enabled.

-Press ESC (sect.
-6.1 - [6]) twice to go back to the default menu (menu 1).
+Press ESC twice to go back to the default menu (menu 1).